My Quiet Kitchen

 • 💬 Comments

-The only added fat in this vegan alfredo sauce is 2 tablespoons of tahini.
-Whaaaaaat?
-I know!
+The only added fat in this vegan cauliflower Alfredo recipe is 2 tablespoons of tahini.
+And trust me, the recipe makes a huge amount of sauce!

-In case you're wondering whether you can taste the tahini in the final dish, the answer is nope.
+Oh, and in case you're wondering whether you can taste the tahini in the final dish, the answer is nope!
 You'll never know it's there.
-Now, let's start cooking!

 labeled photo showing the ingredients needed for nut free vegan alfredo.